Skip to content

 New Guinea Bark Cloth Painting - 3’6 x 4’2

-Regular price $2,500.00
+Regular price $2,500.00 Sold out

 This charming late 19th-century redwork quilt is a captivating snapshot of American domestic life, hand-stitched in 1889.
 Executed in signature turkey red thread on a cotton ground.
 It is composed of whimsical, illustrative embroidery blocks—each individually rendered with delicate linework and heartfelt imagination.